AlexGeniusMan/Avia-Hack-2022-RealityX-Frontend/README.md

     ```

 * Finally start the project
-    * Create `.env` file in the directory named `ArtWay-Frontend` and add your secret data to it
+    * Create `.env` file in the directory named `Avia-Hack-2022-RealityX-Frontend` and add your secret data to it
         ```env
         REACT_APP_PRODUCTION_URL = "your domain name"
         ```